Fin whale: Range and habitat

-The total historical North Pacific population was estimated at 42,000 to 45,000 before the start of whaling.
+The total historical North Pacific population was estimated at 42,000 to 45,000, before the start of whaling.
 Of this, the population in the eastern portion of the North Pacific was estimated to be 25,000 to 27,000.
 Surveys conducted in 1991, 1993, 1996, and 2001 produced estimates between 1,600 and 3,200 off California and 280 and 380 off Oregon and Washington.
-Surveys in coastal waters of British Columbia in summers 2004 and 2005 produced abundance estimates of approximately 500 animals.
+Surveys in coastal waters of British Columbia, in the summers of 2004 and 2005, produced abundance estimates of approximately 500 animals.
 Fin whales might have started returning to the coastal waters off British Columbia (a sighting occurred in Johnstone Strait in 2011) and Kodiak Island.
-Size of the local population migrating to Hawaiian Archipelago is unknown.
+The size of the local population migrating to Hawaiian Archipelago is unknown.

-Finbacks are also relatively abundant along the coast of Peru and Chile (in Chile, most notably off Los Lagos region such as Gulf of Corcovado in Chiloé National Park, Punta de Choros, port of Mejillones, and Caleta Zorra.
-Year-round confirmations indicate possible residents off pelagic north eastern to central Chile such as around coastal Caleta Chañaral and Pingüino de Humboldt National Reserve, east of Juan Fernández Islands, and northeast of Easter Island and possible wintering ground exist for eastern south Pacific population.
+Finbacks are also relatively abundant along the coast of Peru and Chile, most notably the coast of Los Lagos, including the Gulf of Corcovado in Chiloé National Park, Punta de Choros, the port of Mejillones, and Caleta Zorra.
+Year-round confirmations also indicate possible residents off pelagic north eastern to central Chile, around coastal Caleta Chañaral and Pingüino de Humboldt National Reserve, east of the Juan Fernández Islands, and northeast of Easter Island, and possible wintering grounds exist for the eastern south Pacific population.

-Among Northern Indian Ocean and Bay of Bengal, such as along Sri Lanka, India, and Malaysia, sightings and older records of fin whales exist.
+In the northern Indian Ocean and Bay of Bengal, including the coasts of Sri Lanka, India, and Malaysia, sightings and older records of fin whales exist.